 Home of Bay Ridge's big annual Halloween Haunted Walk & Fairytale Forest, this green space is well-loved by the community year-round.
 This waterfront favorite features two playgrounds, scenic walking trails, epic sledding hills, ball courts, and a popular skate park.
 There's also ample space for picnicking, an impressive variety of trees (pines, locusts, oaks, maples, corks, beeches), and breathtaking views of lower Manhattan.

 Kids can challenge themselves to an obstacle course at Alley Pond Park Queens.

 Alley Pond Park — Douglaston

 Once you tell your tweens this park's got a zip line, you probably won't need to sell them on it.
-At its Alley Pond Park Adventure Course, a trained professional leads athletes ages 8 and up through a series of team-building challenges, including a low- and high-ropes course, a climbing wall, a trust-fall station, swings, nets, balance platforms, and, oh yes, that zip line.
+At Alley Pond Park Adventure Course, a trained professional leads athletes ages 8 and up through a series of team-building challenges, including a low- and high-ropes course, a climbing wall, a trust-fall station, swings, nets, balance platforms, and, oh yes, that zip line.
 Best of all, the course is FREE and open to the public on a first-come, first-served basis on Sundays May through November (though you need to enter an online lottery in July and August).
 Too intense for you?
-There are lots of mellower attractions, including face time with cool creatures at the Alley Pond Environmental Center, rural hiking trails, a trio of playgrounds, athletic fields, and some special events, mostly in summer like puppet shows and birding.
+There are lots of mellower attractions, including face time with cool creatures at the Alley Pond Environmental Center, rural hiking trails, a trio of playgrounds, athletic fields, and some special events, mostly in summer, such as puppet shows and birding.
 Note: Even though this park is sprawling it's nowhere near the subway or even a bus.
 So be prepared to drive.

 Gantry Plaza State Park — Long Island City